-In an effort to keep the campus community informed on international education activities, this inaugural e-newsletter was created to provide bi-annual updates.
-Each edition will highlight international education news stories; accentuate collaborative international projects; and recognize faculty and staff efforts that are positively impacting international education efforts at the College of Coastal Georgia.
+To keep the campus community informed on international education activities, this inaugural e-newsletter was created to provide bi-annual updates.
+Each edition will highlight international education news stories; accentuate collaborative international projects; and recognize faculty, staff, and student efforts that are positively impacting international education efforts at the College of Coastal Georgia.

-The OIE launched an informative and user-friendly International Education website (www.ccga.edu/internationaleducation) in August.
-Students contemplating study abroad can explore opportunities to study abroad, while faculty and staff can learn about resources available for international teaching, research and exchange.
+The OIE launched an informative and user-friendly International Education website (www.ccga.edu/global) in August.
+Students contemplating study abroad can explore opportunities to study abroad, while faculty and staff can learn about resources available for international teaching, research, and exchange.
 As the web page continues to blossom, new features will be added.

-I look forward to an exciting academic year as we continue embedding our international strategy in intellectual and cultural transactions -- emblematic of the Global Mariner spirit!
+Looking forward to an exciting academic year as we continue embedding our international strategy in intellectual and cultural transactions - symbolic of the Global Mariner spirit!

 Phi Beta Delta Honor Society for International Scholars